hemupadhyay26/ssh-cred-manager-nodejs/README.md

 - **Delete Credentials**: Remove SSH credentials.
 - **Connect via SSH**: SSH into a server directly using saved credentials.
 - **Interactive Selection**: Choose a server from a list when no identifier is provided.
+- **Pop-up box**: To contineuosly know which server you are connecting to
+- **Import and Export credentials**: To import and export the credentials file for easy sharing

 ## Installation